This post contains affiliate links.

 Enter: the Wayb Pico.
 A team of parents with backgrounds in designing highly technical outdoor gear put their talents to work to design an innovative solution to this pain in the ass problem.
 You can see the fruits of their labor here:

-First things first: the Wayb Pico passes all federal safety testing, just like traditional car seats.
+Is the Wayb Pico safe?
+The Wayb Pico passes all federal safety testing, just like traditional car seats.
 But there are always subjective elements to car seats that may be in the eye of the beholder (whether kid or grown up): fit, ease of installation, price tag.
 Since every family has different kids and different needs, I also asked a few of our Tiny Globetrotters families to weigh in with their thoughts after traveling with the Wayb Pico – you can find their reviews at the end of the article.

-Check out Courtney’s detailed expert Wayb Pico review:
+Check out Courtney’s detailed expert Wayb Pico car seat review:

 What is the Wayb Pico car seat?

 The all-new Wayb Pico car seat is a forward-facing foldable 5-point harness carseat.
-It’s currently certified for use in the USA and conforms to FMVSS213.
+It’s currently certified for use in the USA and conforms to FMVSS213 – despite its small form factor, the Wayb Pico car seat safety standards are the same as traditional car seats sold in this country.
 It can be installed and used in both cars and airplanes.
-It retails for $320 USD and there’s a handy wheeled travel backpack available that costs an extra $50.
+It retails for $320 USD and there’s a handy wheeled travel backpack available that costs an extra $50 (you can get them bundled for convenience here).

 Who is the Wayb Pico meant for?